jahnavi1111/CI-CD/README.md

 # Working with lists
-Trying out few list functions as
+Trying out few list functions such as
 > reverse(), sort(), copy()